China’s Xi Jinping congratulates Joe Biden on US election victory

 "We hope both sides will maintain a spirit of mutual benefit and respect, and not of confrontation or conflict; focus on cooperation, manage their differences, and promote a stable and healthy development of China-US relations," Xi said in a Wednesday message.

 According to the Chinese president, this last point "not only obeys the interests of both peoples, but is also the common expectation of the international community."
-EFE
+EFE-EPA

 jt/lds